viperML/neohome/content/blog/nix-dev/index.md

 slug: nix-workflow
 ---

 Devshells are a very powerful tool, and one of the big selling points of [Nix](https://nixos.org/).
-A devshell allows you to enter an environment where you have all your development dependencies available.
+A devshell allows you to enter an environment where you have all your development dependencies available, without altering the host system.
 This means that:

 - Each project is completely isolated from each other, no more dependency hell between them.
-- Packages don't pollute your global environment.
+- Packages don't pollute the system dependency graph, and the packages are only "visible" within the shell.

-And even better, nix allows you to pin your dependencies such that they are completely reproducible.
-If you share your project with someone else, they will get the exact same environment as you.
-No more "run these 1000 commands to get started"!
+Sharing a devshells is easy, just checkout the nixfiles into the repo and everybody will be one `nix-shell` away from getting all the requiements to build or use the project.

 So in this blog post, I want to give a quick overview of how to get started from the very beginning.